JBGruber/rollama/README.md

 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
 #> The sky appears blue because of a phenomenon called Rayleigh scattering, in
 #> which shorter (blue) wavelengths of light are scattered more than longer (red)
-#> wavelengths by the tiny molecules of gases in the atmosphere.
+#> wavelengths by the tiny molecules of gases in the Earth's atmosphere.
 ```

 ## Configuration